tbhb/typing-graph/SECURITY.md

 1. **Validate input** - Be cautious when inspecting type annotations from untrusted sources
 2. **Set depth limits** - Use the `max_depth` configuration option for untrusted input
 3. **Handle errors** - Catch and handle exceptions when processing potentially malformed type annotations
-4. **Monitor resources** - Be aware of memory usage when processing large type graphs
+4. **Track resources** - Be aware of memory usage when processing large type graphs

 ## Acknowledgments

-We appreciate the security research community's efforts in identifying and responsibly disclosing vulnerabilities.
+Thank you to the security research community for identifying and responsibly disclosing vulnerabilities.